junxit/us-congress-bills-115/metadata.md

 - 2017-09-26 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 115-163.
 - 2017-09-26 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 115-163.
 - 2017-09-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 229.
+- 2018-03-22 — Amendment SA 2223 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Amendment SA 2223 proposed by Senator McConnell for Senator Hoeven. (consideration: CR S1969) In the nature of a substitute.
+- 2018-03-22 — Measure laid before Senate by unanimous consent. (consideration: CR S1969)
+- 2018-03-22 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: S1963-1966)
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: S1963-1966)
+- 2018-03-22 — Senate amendment agreed to: Amendment SA 2223 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Senate amendment proposed (on the floor): Amendment SA 2223 proposed by Senator McConnell for Senator Hoeven.(consideration: CR S1969)
+- 2018-03-22 — Senate amendment submitted